azzaea/admixture/README.md

     R CMD SHLIB mcmc.c
     R CMD SHLIB admixture.c

-I have written three scripts to demonstrate usage of the EM algorithm.
+I have written four scripts to demonstrate usage of the EM algorithm.

-Script [example.admixture.R](R/example.admixture.R) uses the EM algorithm (function **admixture.em**) to predict admixture proportions when we have a reference set of labeled, single-origin individuals.
+Script [example.admixture.R](R/example.admixture.R) uses the EM algorithm (function <code>admixture.em</code>) to predict admixture proportions when we have a reference set of labeled, single-origin individuals.

 Script [example.sim.R](R/example.sim.R) evaluates accuracy of the admixture estimates in simulated genotype data, with and without the